Nursing (MSN) - BSN-Prepared RN's

 Degree Requirements For The MSN Pathway For BSN- Prepared RN's

 The MSN program must be completed within 5 years of matriculation.
 A minimum of 45 semester credits are required for the MSN degree with preparation in a nurse practitioner track.
-Minimum credits for preparation in Executive Nursing Administration and Nursing Informatics require 37 semester credits; Clinical Nurse Leader and Clinical Nurse Specialist require 36 semester credits.
+Minimum credits for preparation in Clinical Nurse Specialist require 38 semester credits; Executive Nursing Administration and Nursing Informatics require 37 semester credits; and Clinical Nurse Leader 36 semester credits.

 Master Of Science In Nursing Program Learning Outcomes